Entry Details and Guidelines

 - All artwork will be inspected upon delivery for overall condition.
 Any issues or damages will be documented and initialed by the artist.

-- Artists (or their representatives) will initial the entry forms for art accepted by GA at take in
+- Artists (or their representatives) will initial the entry forms for art accepted by GALA at take in

 - Submissions by delivery services must be coordinated with the curator.